Games, Frames, Medical, Military, Nautical, Presentation, Religious, Sewing, Smoking, Sporting, Travelling, Other

 Outstanding quality and unusually large quart size.
 A rare early English silver flat top lidded tankard in Britannia standard silver with a scroll handle and decorative thumb piece.
 To the front is a large hand engraved armorial capped by the crest of a griffin.
 To the top of the handle there is a set of prick engraved owners initials.
 An excellent example of early hand beaten silver with lots of character.Contains 2500 ml, a hefty quart capacity (1 quart = 2 pints).
 Weight 1420 grams, 45.6 troy ounces.
 Height 23 cm (to top of thumbpiece).
 Spread 25 cm.
 London 1697.
 Maker John Sutton.

-A very charming early silver footed salver with a thick gadroon border to the top and foot.
+An excellent early English silver footed salver with a broad gadroon border to the top and foot.
 Britannia standard silver*.
-There is a hand engraved crest of a stag to the centre.
-Weight 285 grams, 9.1 troy ounces.
-Height 6.2cm.
-Diameter 20.1cm.
-London 1702.
-Maker Edward Ironside.
+To the centre is a hand engraved armorial for the Scott family within a decorative cartouche.
+Weight 395 grams, 12.7 troy ounces.
+Height 7.3cm.
+Diameter 24cm.
+London 1699.
+Maker Samuel Hood. *Britannia standard silver.
+17th century.

 9945 Queen Anne Antique Silver Tankard